Kali Linux Split Tunneling — 7 Easy Steps with WireGuard & nftables ⚡🚀

 - WireGuard lets you send only chosen apps/subnets through the tunnel.

-- Nftables provides firewall-level enforcement of routing rules.
+- nftables provides firewall-level enforcement of routing rules.

 - ProtonVPN configs still work safely with manual setup.